facebook/react-native-website/docs/layout-props.md

 ### `gap`

-`gap` property sets the size of the gap (gutter) between rows and columns.
-It is a shorthand for `rowGap` and `columnGap`.
-It works similar to `gap` in CSS, but in React Native you must use points.
-Percentage unit is not supported.
+`gap` works like `gap` in CSS.
+Only pixel units are supported in React Native.
 See https://developer.mozilla.org/en-US/docs/Web/CSS/gap for more details.

 | Type   | Required |
 | ------ | -------- |